housUnus/Finite_element_time_dependent_solver/README.md

 - sll = sll.erreur() : calculate the error for each point in space and

-time, the store in a variable called "er" of the sll object (sll.er)
+time, they are stored in a variable called "er" of the sll object (sll.er)